 How to Build an Emergency Fund

 Studies show that the vast majority of Americans only have around $400 in savings: any emergency above that amount will inevitably cause them to go into debt.
-There’s a variety of reasons for this: the student debt crisis, the decimation of the middle class, the decrease of wages despite increase in productivity of the last twenty years, but none of them are a fix.
-You know what is a fix?
+There’s a variety of reasons for this: the student debt crisis, the decimation of the middle class, the decrease of wages despite an increase in productivity of the last twenty years, but none of them are a fix.
+Do you know what is a fix?

 An emergency fund.

 The idea behind an emergency fund is simple.
 It’s a dedicated bank account that you allocate a little money to each month so that when an emergency strikes you’ll have that money to deal with it without having to put the money on credit cards or take out title loans.